MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/entity.md

 # Entity

-Defines a tab;e sent or received from the SDK through the Web API.
+Defines a table sent or received from the SDK through the Web API.

 ## Available for